m1rm/vue3-webcomponent-reproducer/README.md

 divs with a button.
 The button gets the displayed value from a pinia store and alters it via a store action (+1 per click).

-Only the last pair of components has a separated state, which is achieved by passing a unique ID to the store upon instantiation in the vue component (separateStoresTestButton.vue).
+Only the last two pairs of components have a separated state, which is achieved by passing a unique ID to the store upon instantiation in the vue component (separateStoresTestButton.vue).
+Using Vue's provide/inject method might be the preferable one since it avoids prop drilling.

 ## Setup
 - Run `npm install` to install dependencies